Updated October 16, 2020

 We have developed new COVID-19 procedures to reduce the risk of contracting and spreading the COVID-19 virus, and to protect everyone’s health and safety while at our Conservation Areas.

 When you arrive to our Conservation Areas, please be patient and follow all signs for direction on how to proceed.
-Practice physical distancing within your social bubble of 10 or less people in all areas and we kindly ask that you obey all signage including closures of certain trails and amenities.
+Practice physical distancing and provincial guidelines in all areas.
+We kindly ask that you obey all signage including closures of certain trails and amenities.

 In addition to physical distancing, are there any other rules that must be followed while visiting Conservation Areas or trails?